microsoft/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![azure_resources](images/azure_resources.png)

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?Name=Selenium&TemplateId=77367){:target="_blank"} to provision the project on your Azure DevOps Organization.
+Use the Selenium template, located under the DevOps Labs group.

 ## Exercise 1: Create a Deployment Group